 - Preheat oven to 350°F with a rack in the topmost position.

-- Transfer toasted hazelnuts to a clean kitchen towel and shake, rub, and roll them around to remove the skins.
+- If hazelnuts have skins, transfer toasted hazelnuts to a clean kitchen towel and shake, rub, and roll them around to remove the skins.
 It's okay if some of them still have a little skin on them, but try to get most of the skins off.Set aside.

 Hazelnut Ice Cream Base

 - Place half of your toasted hazelnuts in a mini food processor and pulse a few times until well chopped.
-Combine with heavy cream in a sauce pot and bring to a low boil.
-Reduce heat and let simmer 30 minutes.
-Remove from heat and let cool slightly.
+Combine with heavy cream and milk in a sauce pot and heat to just below boiling.
+(When you tilt the pot you should see lots of bubbles on the bottom.)
+Reduce heat (or turn heat off) and let steep 30 minutes.

-- Add cold milk to the bowl and whisk well.
-Then, slowly and gradually add in the heavy cream mixture, whisking constantly to prevent the eggs from scrambling.
+- Place the bowl on a folded kitchen towel to anchor in place, then slowly add the heavy cream mixture to the eggs, whisking constantly to prevent the eggs from scrambling.
 Once about half of it has been added slowly you can add the rest more quickly.
 Whisk well, transfer to an airtight container and place in the fridge for at least 12 hours to chill.

 - The next day, strain the mixture through a fine wire mesh strainer to remove the hazelnut pieces.